yashpatel5400/stats604-project4/notebooks/report.md

 WA_pred = PrevDayHistoricalPredictor(weights=[1, 0.80, 0.60, 0.40, 0.20])
 ```

 Note that the Weighted Average Predictor uses the same fixed set of 5 mixing weights between today's temperature and the historical average temperature across all stations and measurements.
-That is, there is a single mixing weight associated to each day out.
-The table below provides the mixing weights used in the instantiation WA_pred.
+That is, there is a single mixing weight associated with each day out.
+The table below provides the mixing weights used in the instantiation ```WA_pred```.

 | Days out | Weight on Today's temperature  | Weight on Historical Average temperature |
 |----------|--------------------------------|------------------------------------------|